Screening

 Blinded Dual-Reviewer Workflow

-PRISMA and Cochrane require independent dual review. mapped enforces it structurally: each reviewer sees the same records but cannot see the other's decisions until both are done.
-Disagreements are flagged automatically; a third reviewer or the lead resolves them with a documented rationale.
+PRISMA and Cochrane treat independent dual review as the conservative default. mapped enforces it structurally: each reviewer sees the same records but cannot see the other's decisions until both are done.
+Disagreements are flagged automatically; a third reviewer or the lead resolves them with a documented, timestamped rationale.

 Classification Engine — Confidence-Tiered AI